solids4foam/solids4foam/tutorials/solids/linearElasticity/cooksMembrane/README.md

-# Tutorial: `Cook's membrane`

 ---

-Author: Ivan Batistić, 05/2023
+sort: 2
 ---

+# Tutorial: `cooksMembrane`

+Prepared by Ivan Batistić

+---

 ## Tutorial Aims

 - Demonstrate how to perform a solid-only analysis in solids4foam.
 - To demonstrate solver performance under both shear and bending conditions in combination with a skew numerical mesh.

 ---

 ## Case Overview

-Cook's membrane is well-known bending-dominated benchmark case.
+Cook's membrane is a well-known bending-dominated benchmark case.
 The tapered panel (trapezoid) is fixed on one side and subjected to uniform shear traction on the opposite side.
 The prescribed shear traction is 6250 Pa.
-The vertices of the trapezoid (in mm) are (0, 0), (48, 44), (48, 60),  and (0, 44).
-Membrane geometry is shown in the figure below.
-Young's modulus is set to 70 Pa and Poisson's ratio to 1/3.
+The vertices of the trapezoid (in mm) are (0, 0), (48, 44), (48, 60), and (0, 44), as shown in Figure 1.
+The Young's modulus is 70 Pa, and the Poisson's ratio is 1/3.
 Gravitation effects are neglected, and there are no body forces.
 The problem is solved as static, using one loading increment.

 <div style="text-align: center;">
   <img src="./images/membrane_geometry.PNG" alt="Image" width="400">